Facebook Pixel

 FAQ

 The short answer?
 Yes.
 A regular sauna uses dry heat and keeps your head inside, which can sometimes lead to dizziness or "burning out" your energy.
-Swedana uses moist, herbal steam and keeps your head cool, making it much more therapeutic and less taxing on your heart.
+Swedana uses moist, herbal steam and keeps your head cool, making it much often perceived as gentler because the head remains outside the steam chamber.

 If you're doing a deep detox like Panchakarma, you might do it daily for a week.
 For general maintenance, once a week or even once a month is a fantastic way to keep your circulation humming.